bignacio/dl4j/word2vec-java/README.md

 The Word2Vec Server is a simple gRPC based java server created to allow multiple clients to query a single Word2Vec model.

-The service user the [deeplearning4j word2vec implementation](https://deeplearning4j.org/docs/latest/deeplearning4j-nlp-word2vec).
+The service uses the [deeplearning4j word2vec implementation](https://deeplearning4j.org/docs/latest/deeplearning4j-nlp-word2vec).

 ## Binary releases
 Checkout the [releases page](https://github.com/bignacio/dl4j/releases)for the most recent version of the binaries.